'Birdman' leap makes Fox Searchlight shine at Oscars

 "To find a financier to give us money, even though it was only $2.8 million, that's a big investment to make with no safety net," Arquette said backstage.

-Another best picture contender, "American Sniper" from Warner Bros., grabbed only one Oscar, for sound editing.
+Another best picture contender, "American Sniper" from Warner Bros.
+(TWX.N), grabbed only one Oscar, for sound editing.
 But it is far ahead of fellow nominees at the box office, having collected more than $428 million in global ticket sales.

-Walt Disney Animation Studios, a unit of The Walt Disney Co, won the animated feature prize for a second year in a row, this time with "Big Hero 6" about an inflatable oversized waddling robot.
+Walt Disney Animation Studios, a unit of The Walt Disney Co (DIS.N), won the animated feature prize for a second year in a row, this time with "Big Hero 6" about an inflatable oversized waddling robot.

 The privately held Weinstein Company, a master of awards campaigns, won best documentary feature with "Citizenfour" about U.S. government whistleblower Edward Snowden.